 Steps to test your pouch

-Perhaps the surest way to tell if your pouch is stretched is by performing a simple home test.
-You can speak to your bariatric surgeon or dietitian prior to performing this test.
-Once the test is completed, you should share the results with them to obtain professional advice on how to course-correct your weight loss journey.
+The surest way to tell if your pouch is stretched is by performing a simple home test.
+You should speak to your bariatric surgeon or dietitian prior to performing this test.
+Once you complete the test, you should share the results with them to obtain professional advice on how to course-correct your weight loss journey.

 Here is a step-by-step approach to perform a pouch test: